 Regents Bylaw Sec.
 3.05 stipulates: “Each gift is accepted subject to the general policy of the regents that the wishes of donors, with respect to their gifts, shall be loyally observed, so long as in the Board’s opinion, such wishes do not conflict with the proper administration of the university under changes that may develop in the course of time.”

-- Gifts and grants are solicited and accepted for purposes that are consistent with the teaching, research, and public service mission of the University.
-The Executive Officers are responsible for making such determinations of consistency.
+- Gifts and grants are solicited and accepted for purposes that are consistent with the educational, research, and service missions of the university.
+The executive officers, deans, and directors are responsible for making such determinations of consistency.

-- Although payable to the University, transfers that are directed to or for the use or benefit of particular named individuals are considered by the Internal Revenue Service as private benefit, not qualifying for the charitable contribution deduction.
-Consequently, for transfers of the type illustrated below, the University will not issue a gift receipt for such transfers, including transfers of the type illustrated below:
+- Although payable to the university, transfers that are directed to, or for the use or benefit of particular named individuals, are considered by the IRS as a private benefit not qualifying for the charitable contribution deduction.
+Consequently, the university will not issue a gift receipt for such transfers, including, but not limited to, the transfers of the types illustrated below: